FIWARE/tutorials.PEP-Proxy/README.md

 The POST request to a PEP Proxy in front to the Ultralight IoT Agent identifies a previously provisioned resource `iot/d` endpoint and passes a measurement for device `motion001`.
-The addition of the `X-Auth-Token` Header identifies the source of the request as being registered in Keyrock, and therefore the measurement will be successfully passed on to the IoT Agent itself.
+The addition of the `X-Auth-Token` Header identifies the source of the request as being registered in Keycloak, and therefore the measurement will be successfully passed on to the IoT Agent itself.

 #### :one::six: Request: